 at least 30 years after the end of employment.

-Management - engineers choose the process for those alloys and as you can see on the right we have two welders using TiP TiG (see if you can find the fumes),while the management on the left selected the flux cored process for their welds.
+Management - engineers choose the process for those alloys and as you can see on the right we have two welders using TiP TiG (see if you can find the fumes), while the management on the left who did not give a dam, selected the flux cored process for their welders.

 YOUR RIGHT TO KNOW: The Hazard Communication Standard